SEA SENSE PARTNERS & SUPPORTERS

 USAID

-USAID is supporting the development of a National Action Plan for Sea Turtles.
-Sea Sense is working closely with the Ministry of Livestock and Fisheries on the mainland and the Ministry of Blue Economy and Fisheries in Zanzibar to conduct a series of national stakeholder consultations.
+USAID is championing the development of a National Action Plan for Sea Turtles, supporting vital conservation efforts across Tanzania.
+Sea Sense is collaborating closely with the Ministry of Livestock and Fisheries on the mainland and the Ministry of Blue Economy and Fisheries in Zanzibar, engaging national stakeholders in a series of comprehensive consultations to shape effective strategies for sea turtle protection.
+Additionally, we are leading the USAID Heshimu Bahari (Respect the Ocean) Project in Bagamoyo, strengthening our commitment to preserving marine biodiversity and fostering sustainable coastal communities.

 GIZ